Why Palm Trees in Houston Need Year-Round Care

 Spring: New Growth and Nutrient Needs

-Spring is when palms begin actively growing again, and their nutritional demands increase.
-This is the ideal time to support new root and frond development with targeted nutrition, and to assess any damage from the winter.
+Spring is when palms resume active growth, and their nutritional demands increase.
+This is the ideal time to support new root and frond development with targeted nutrition and to assess any damage from the winter.
 Palms that receive the right support in spring emerge stronger and better equipped for another Houston summer.

 Why Winterization Alone Is Not Enough